elimbaum/eecs-senior-project/notes.md

 ### New FU Notes

 Still have to figure out how timing will work.
 These operations will have variable latency based on length of input vector.
-This C++ code is run by the *host* system, not in the simulated CPU itself.
+This C++ code is run by the *host* system, not in the simulated CPU itself, as a substitute for actually simulating the hardware

+Might want to pad all inputs to be a multiple of M, the number of MAC units available for that computation. none of the functions i’m working with, at least, will care about that. couple of extra adds for dot, i guess.

 ```C++
 void MAC(double * a, double b, double c) {